 While engaging in physical exercises or when we escape a threat, we need to use our muscles.
 Our body needs more oxygen and produces more carbon dioxide.
-Because of this extra demand, our breathing rate increases from about 14 breaths per minute (when resting), up to 40–60 breaths per minute (when exercising / escaping).
+Because of this extra demand, our breathing rate increases, up to 40, 50 or even 60 breaths per minute (when exercising / escaping).

-When we slow down the rate of our breathing, we use less muscle power to operate the lungs and we allow build-up of carbon-dioxide in the blood, which is needed for an efficient exchange with oxygen in the lungs.
+When we slow down the rate of our breathing, we use less muscle power to operate the lungs and we allow build-up of carbon-dioxide in the blood, which is needed for an efficient release of oxygen to the cells.